-The Africana Studies Program at the University of Arizona prepares future leaders of a global and diverse economy as far reaching as the Caribbean, North and Latin America, Africa and Europe.
+The Department of Africana Studies at the University of Arizona prepares future leaders of a global and diverse economy as far reaching as the Caribbean, North and Latin America, Africa and Europe.

 Did You Know?